curiousest/curiousest.github.io/_drafts/tabum/meta-notes.md

 - increasing breadth of normal & correlation/causation by technology
 - systematic transparency as a means to improve productivity & wellbeing

-Tabumic story structure:
+Teeic story structure:

-- introduce TaBuM
+- introduce Tee
 - Tell the story of one of her self-referential thought basilisk sisters (you can re-use "The Last Idea").
-Catch attention, pretending the idea is Tabum.
+Catch attention, pretending the idea is Tee.
 - start to describe how she came into being within you
 - explain that the author shouldn't matter, and this story is meant to be retold in your own words
 - actually describe how she came into being within you